Introduction to Online Control: The Linear Quadratic Regulator

-This framework is very useful since many physical problems, such as the centrifugal governor and the ventilator control problem, can be approximated by a linear dynamical system.
-In addition, the quadratic convex cost functions are natural in many physical applications.
+This framework is very useful, since many physical problems, such as the centrifugal governor and the ventilator control problem, can be approximated by a linear dynamical system.
+In addition, quadratic convex cost functions are natural in many physical applications.

-The LQR is a special case of a Markov decision process which we have described in chapter \ref{chap:RL}, since the transitions are stochastic.
-However, naive application of value iteration, policy iteration, or linear programming do not apply, since there are infinitely many states and actions.
+The LQR is a special case of a Markov decision process, which we described in Chapter~\ref{chap:RL}, since the transitions are stochastic.
+However, we cannot naively apply value iteration, policy iteration, or linear programming since there are infinitely many states and actions.